AEmilioDiStefano/ros2_ws_minimal/src/robot_legion_teleop_python/GPIO_for_mecanum_Tb6612_DUAL.md

-# GPIO connections from Raspberry Pi 4 to DUAL Tb6612fng motor controllers for a MECANUM Chassis
+# GPIO connections from Raspberry Pi 4 to DUAL Tb6612 motor controllers for a MECANUM Chassis

+### This robot uses a Tb6612 motor driver.
+ALL WIRING from the Li-Ion batteries to the motor drivers MUST BE at least 18 AWG.

+## For wiring from the motor drivers to the Pi, common Dupont jumper cables are ok.

 ### TB6612 #1 — FRONT MOTORS